dotnet/EntityFramework.Docs/entity-framework/core/modeling/keyless-entity-types.md

 > [!TIP]
 > To test keyless entity types mapped to views using the in-memory provider, map them to a query via <xref:Microsoft.EntityFrameworkCore.InMemoryEntityTypeBuilderExtensions.ToInMemoryQuery%2A>.
 See the [in-memory provider docs](xref:core/testing/testing-without-the-database#in-memory-provider) for more information.

+> [!TIP]
+> Given an existing table in an existing database, you can let the Visual Studio Package Manager generate the code for you using the Scaffold-DbContext command.
+See the [database reverse engineering docs](xref:core/managing-schemas/scaffolding) for more information.